 Understanding Plug Power's Unusual Options Activity

-On Thursday, shares of Plug Power (NASDAQ:PLUG) saw unusual options activity.
-After the option alert, the stock price moved down to $33.15.
+Plug Power (NASDAQ:PLUG) shares experienced unusual options activity on Friday.
+The stock price moved down to $32.8 following the option alert.

 - Sentiment: BULLISH